gillian-guide/GTAIV.EFLC.FusionFix-GFWL/readme.md

 Install the [official release](https://github.com/ThirteenAG/GTAIV.EFLC.FusionFix/releases/latest) first, move the files out of the `plugins` folder into the root one, then apply [this patch](https://github.com/gillian-guide/GTAIV.EFLC.FusionFix-GFWL/releases/latest) on top of it.

-If using ZolikaPatch, also disable following options in `ZolikaPatch.ini`:
+If using ZolikaPatch, also disable following options in `ZolikaPatch.ini` or use the [Setup Utility](https://github.com/gillian-guide/GTAIVSetupUtilityWPF):
-- BuildingAlphaFix
-- EmissiveLerpFix

 - BikePhoneAnimsFix
 - BorderlessWindowed
+- BuildingAlphaFix
+- BuildingDynamicShadows
+- CarDynamicShadowFix
+- CarPartsShadowFix
 - CutsceneFixes
+- DoNotPauseOnMinimize
+- DualVehicleHeadlights
+- EmissiveLerpFix
+- EpisodicVehicleSupport
+- EpisodicWeaponSupport
+- ForceCarHeadlightShadows
+- ForceDynamicShadowsEverywhere
+- ForceShadowsOnObjects
 - HighFPSBikePhysicsFix
 - HighFPSSpeedupFix
+- HighQualityReflections
+- ImprovedShaderStreaming
+- MouseFix
+- NewMemorySystem
+- NoLiveryLimit
+- OutOfCommissionFix
+- PoliceEpisodicWeaponSupport
+- RemoveBoundingBoxCulling
 - ReversingLightFix
-- OutOfCommissionFix
 - SkipIntro
 - SkipMenu

-You may also use the [Setup Utility](https://github.com/gillian-guide/GTAIVSetupUtilityWPF) afterwards (it takes care of disabling incompatible ZolikaPatch options aswell).

 ## Compiling FusionFix + GFWL Patch manually

 [![Actions Status: Release](https://github.com/gillian-guide/GTAIV.EFLC.FusionFix-GFWL/actions/workflows/msvc_x86.yml/badge.svg)](https://github.com/gillian-guide/GTAIV.EFLC.FusionFix-GFWL/actions)

 I include the rest of the original repository for the purposes of compiling the mod manually (including the patch) if you wish to do so.